 “Verification team” means all of those working for a verification body, including all subcontractors, to provide verification services for a reporting entity.

-“Verified emissions data report” means an emissions data report that has been reviewed by a third-party verifier and has a verification statement, or statements, if applicable, submitted to the ARB.
+“Verified emissions data report” means an emissions data report that has been reviewed by a third-party verifier and has a verification statement, or statements, if applicable, submitted to CARB.

-“Verifier” means an individual accredited by ARB to carry out verification services as specified in section 95131.
+“Verifier” means an individual accredited by CARB to carry out verification services as specified in section 95131.

 “Verifier review” means a verifier conducts all reviews and services in section 95131, except the material misstatement assessment under section 95131(b)(12).
 If some of the sources are selected for data checks based on the sampling plan, the verifier will check for conformance with the requirements of this article.